Manual of authority, key cosiderations

 Activities crossing functional and departmental boundaries

-Acceptance & rejection rule
+Acceptance & rejection rule (for activities)

 Only key activities having significant operational and financial impact